lupyuen/lupyuen.github.io/src/touch2.md

 _How's the code above called by NuttX Kernel?_

-Read on to find out how we poll the Touch Panel...
+Read on to find out how we poll the Touch Panel and read the Product ID...

 ![Polling the Touch Panel](https://lupyuen.github.io/images/touch2-code1a.png)